 Based on the autobiographical novels of the real-life Gerald Durrell, including an adaptation of his best-known work, My Family and Other Animals, the drama-comedy stars Keeley Hawes and explores the lives and loves of the family as they try to adapt to a life so very alien to the one they had in Britain.

 But what can we expect in the new (and final) series of The Durrells?
 Here’s everything you need to know.

-While series four’s airdate is yet to be officially confirmed by ITV, it is likely to be broadcast in spring – the last three series have previously aired in March and April.
+While series four’s airdate is yet to be officially confirmed by ITV, it is likely to be broadcast in spring 2019 as the last three series have aired in March and April.

 Callum Woodhouse who plays Leslie Durrell, and Milo Parker, who plays cheeky Gerry Durrell, are also returning.

 Taxi driver Spiros Halikiopoulos (played by Greek actor Alexis Georgoulis) will also be making an appearance.